antarctica/metadata-library/README.md

 ### Purpose

-This library is designed to assist in generating metadata records for the discovery of datasets, services and related resources.
-As a library, this project is intended to be used as a dependency within other tools and services, to avoid the need to duplicate the implementation of complex and verbose metadata standards.
+This library is designed to assist in generating metadata records for the discovery of datasets, services, features and related resources.
+This project is intended to be used as a dependency within other tools and services, to avoid the need to duplicate the implementation of complex and verbose metadata standards.

-This library is built around the needs of the British Antarctic Survey and NERC (UK) Polar Data Centre.
-This means only standards, and elements of these standards, used by BAS or the UK PDC are supported.
-However, additions that would enable this library to be useful to other organisations and use-case are welcome as contributions providing they do not add significant complexity or maintenance.
+At a high level, this library allows a configuration object, representing the fields/structure of a standard, to be encoded into the formal representation set out by that standard (typically in XML).
+It also allows a formal representation to be decoded back into a configuration object, which can be more easily used or manipulated in software.

 ### Supported standards